yujita/terraforming-pks-gcp/README.md

 ### Var File

-Copy the stub content below into a file called `terraform.tfvars` and put it in the root of this project.
+Copy the stub content below into a terminal to make `terraform.tfvars`.
+Make sure it's  located in the root of this project.
 These vars will be used when you run `terraform  apply`.
 You should fill in the stub values with the correct content.